Abandoned & Little-Known Airfields:

 and was no longer listed among active airfields in the 1985 TX Airport Directory.

-In the 1995 USGS aerial photo, the outline of both former runways is still perceptible,
+A 1986 aerial photo showed that the outline of both former runways was still perceptible,

-but all of the pavement of the former Runway 4/22 has been removed except for a small portion along the northeast end,
+but all of the pavement of the former Runway 4/22 had been removed except for a small portion along the northeast end,

-which still has a closed runway "X" marking at its very end.
+which still had a closed runway "X" marking at its very end.

 The former hangars still remained standing,